Use of fyke nets

 Counts (number of unique individuals captured)

 Counts of the number of animals captured in a survey period can be usefully employed as an index to estimate abundance as long as enough replicated sampling is carried out (McKelvey and Pearson 2001).
-Counts have several useful features: they can be used to describe abundance at one location or over larger areas, they don’t require animals to be recaptured, and they don’t rely on animals being permanently marked (though some way is needed to identify animals that have already been encountered during a given netting session – or earlier in the same survey period if netting is carried out on more than one occasion).
+Counts have several useful features: they can be used to describe abundance at one location or over larger areas, they don’t require animals to be recaptured, and they don’t rely on animals being permanently marked (though some way is needed to identify animals that have previously been encountered within a given survey period).
 In addition, counts necessarily take on a value between 0 and true population size, which is not always the case for the results of statistical models (McKelvey and Pearson 2001).
-After finding that field counts were highly correlated with population estimates derived by modelling mark-recapture data for five rodent species, Slade and Blair (2000) concluded that counts can provide a valid index to estimate and compare abundance for a given species as long as a consistent trapping protocol is employed.
+After finding that field counts were highly correlated with population estimates derived by modelling mark-recapture data for five rodent species, Slade and Blair (2000) concluded that counts can provide a valid index to estimate and compare abundance for a given species as long as a consistent trapping protocol is adopted.

 MNA (minimum number alive)